 You may naturally lean towards a cordless dog clipper, purely for its convenience and it is indeed easier to work with especially for hard-to-reach spots.
 But on the flip side, you will have to charge the battery pretty often as they tend to run out after an hour.
 With intensive use, you may end up charging it constantly and wear out the battery in itself.

 Cordless dog clippers are also slower, so your dog’s coat has to be pretty soft and supple.
+This is because corded clippers can draw as much electricity to run as they want – energy is not a limitation when plugged in!
 Think about that before opting for a cordless pet clipper.

 There is no right and wrong here, it is just a matter of personal preferences and suitability for your situation.
 The advantage of cordless dog clippers is that you can use them with or without the cord; something you cannot do with corded dog hair trimmers.